 This website occasionally offers grants to support activities that improve the quality of development and protect human health and the environment.
 Announcements vary in eligibility, grant amount, frequency of grant, and deadline. - USDA Agricultural Management Assistance Program

+This opportunity is appropriate after land has been designated for protection.
 This program is available to agricultural land (government parcels or not) and nonindustrial private forest land.
-Technical and financial assistance to construct or improve water management or irrigation structures, plant trees for windbreaks or, in order to improve water quality and mitigate risk, diversify their operation and conservation practices including soil erosion control, integrated pest management or transition to organic farming.
-Entities cannot receive more than $50,000 in program payments per fiscal year. - USDA Conservation Innovation Grants
+Technical and financial assistance is provided to plant trees for windbreaks or diversify operation and conservation practices. - USDA Conservation Innovation Grants

 This opportunity from the US Department of Interior is for states, tribes, irrigation districts, water districts, and other organizations with water or power delivery authority to leverage their money and resources by cost-sharing drought contingency planning with Reclamation to build resilience to drought in advance of a crisis.
 Awards can range from $1,000 to $200,000.
 Funding will be available for FY2021 at a later date. - Wetland Community Development Grants